irmen/Pyro4/docs/source/servercode.rst

 You can also let Pyro create instances for you and just register the *class* that you want to expose.
-Unless you tell Pyro otherwise (see :ref:`decorating-pyro-class`), Pyro creates an instance of your class per *session* (=proxy connection) via a parameterless constructor.
+Unless you tell Pyro otherwise (see :ref:`decorating-pyro-class`), Pyro creates an instance of your class per *session* (=proxy connection) via a constructor function that takes the class as a single parameter.
 By registering the class instead of an instance object directly, you have some flexibility in controlling what instances are used for a remote method call.
 An example of registering a class that will have one new instance for every method call::